 Women have a range of options when it comes to organizations that can link them up with advice, loans, and sources of information.

-The Office of Women’s Business Ownership (OWBO) is part of the Small Business Association.
+The Office of Women’s Business Ownership (OWBO) is part of the Small Business Administration.
 It aims to help women entrepreneurs, especially those who are economically or socially disadvantaged.
 The OWBO provides:

 It does this through the use of more than 100 Women’s Business Centers.
 Find the one nearest you to learn more about possible support.
 This is in collaboration with the Association of Women’s Business Centers.